 Marine Stings (See further above for "Blue-Ringed Octopus Bites And Cone Snail Stings") -

 Creatures such as the Striped Catfish (Plotosus lineatus), Stonefish (Synanceia sp), Bullrout (Notesthes robusta), Lionfish (Pterois sp.) and Crown-Of-Thorns Starfish (Acanthaster planci) can sting (penetrate) the skin via spines or barbs, which contain toxic material.
-Stingrays have a whip-like tail which releases venom into the wound as it penetrates the skin.
-Many of these creatures can cause death.

 Please see the "Dangerous Fauna" page for details of these dangerous marine creatures.